-Grade Level: 9-12 Applied Health & Wellness, a course based on Indiana's Academic Standards for Health & Course # 3506Apl Wellness and provides the basis to help students adopt and maintain healthy behaviors.
-Applied Units: 2 Maximum Health education should contribute directly to a student's ability to successfully practice behaviors that protect and promote health and avoid or reduce health risks.
-Through a Counts as an El ective or Health variety of instructional strategies, students practice the development of functional health & Wellness requ irement for the information (essential concepts); determine personal values that support health behaviors; Certification of C Completion develop group norms that value a healthy lifestyle; develop the essential skills necessary to adopt, practice, and maintain health-enhancing behaviors.
+Applied Health & Wellness, a course based on Indiana's Academic Standards for Health & Wellness and provides the basis to help students adopt and maintain healthy behaviors.
+Health education should contribute directly to a student's ability to successfully practice behaviors that protect and promote health and avoid or reduce health risks.
+Through a variety of instructional strategies, students practice the development of functional health information (essential concepts); determine personal values that support health behaviors; develop group norms that value a healthy lifestyle; develop the essential skills necessary to adopt, practice, and maintain health-enhancing behaviors.
 This course includes the application of priority areas in a planned, sequential, comprehensive health education curriculum.
-Priority areas include: promoting personal health and wellness, physical activity, and healthy eating; promoting safety and preventing unintentional injury and violence; promoting mental and emotional health, a tobacco-free lifestyle and an alcohol- and other drug-free lifestyle; and promoting human development and family health.
-This course provides students with the knowledge and skills of health and wellness core concepts, analyzing influences, accessing information, interpersonal communication, decision-making and goal-setting skills, health-enhancing behaviors, and health and Prerequisite: No one wellness advocacy skills.
+Priority areas include: promoting personal health and wellness, physical activity, and healthy eating; promoting safety and preventing unintentional injury and violence; promoting mental and emotional health, a tobacco-free lifestyle and an alcoholand other drug-free lifestyle; and promoting human development and family health.
+This course provides students with the knowledge and skills of health and wellness core concepts, analyzing influences, accessing information, interpersonal communication, decision-making and goal-setting skills, health-enhancing behaviors, and health and wellness advocacy skills.